Fort Miami (Michigan)

 Fort Miami was a fort on the bank of the St. Joseph River at the site of the present-day city of St. Joseph, Michigan, in the United States.

 It was established in November 1679 by a band of French explorers led by René Robert Cavelier, Sieur de La Salle on the banks of what was then called the River Miami as a mission and Indian trading outpost.
 His soldiers destroyed it the next year.
 It was rebuilt in winter 1680–81.

 In 1700, a second fort was erected by a visiting Jesuit mission and remained in French possession until the French and Indian War (1754-1763), at which point it was conquered by the British.

-It came under the command of Colonel John Colonel, who with a handful of soldiers resisted regular attacks by surrounding indigenous tribes.
+It came under the command of Colonel John, who with a handful of soldiers resisted regular attacks by surrounding indigenous tribes.
 It fell to a raiding party during Pontiac's Rebellion in 1763 until quickly returning to British rule at the end of the same year.